itswillis/REST-API/README.md

 - Use `Postman` to test

 ### 29/03/23
-- [ ] Handle registration errors (emails can not be empty... etc, throw errors)
+- [x] Handle registration errors (emails can not be empty... etc, throw errors)
 - [x] Add a login route that allows users to log in and receive a token for authorisation.
 - [x] Add a protected route decorator to restrict access to authorised users.
 - [x] Modify the photo upload route to store the user ID with each uploaded photo.
-- [ ] Add a route to get user info by user ID (the user can only see its own information).
+- [x] Add a route to get user info by user ID (the user can only see its own information).
-- [ ] Add another column to seperate 'users' and 'admin'.

 #### Authentication Process :key:
 - The user logs in and receives an access_token.
 - The client-side application stores the access_token.
 - When making requests that require authentication, the client-side application includes the access_token in the Authorisation      header.

+#### PHOTOS Feature :camera_flash:
+- `/photos` POST endpoint -> allows users to upload a photo.
+The photo is saved in the user's folder with a unique UUID as part of the file name.
+A new 'Photo' object is created and stored in the database with the UUID, filename, and user ID.
+- `/photos` GET endpoint -> retrieves all the photos uploaded by the user.
+It constructs the photo URL for each photo and includes it in the response.
+- /photos/<int:user_id>/<filename> GET endpoint -> serves a specific photo by user ID and filename.
+It directly serves the file from the static/images directory.
+- /photos/uuid/<photo_uuid> GET endpoint -> retrieves a specific photo by UUID.
+It queries the photo from the database and uses the serve_photo function to serve the photo.
+- /photos/uuid/<photo_uuid> DELETE endpoint: Deletes a specific photo by UUID.
+It removes the photo from the database and the filesystem.

 #### Potential Bug Fixes
-- [ ] User should be able to 'GET' photos they 'PUT' -> not by their full <filename> but a hash key instead.
+- [x] User should be able to 'GET' photos they 'PUT' -> not by their full <filename> but UUID instead.
-- [ ] Each uploaded photo will be associated with a specific user based on their user_id.
+- [x] Each uploaded photo will be associated with a specific user based on their user_id.
 Check the 'POST' photos function.
+- [x] Updated database

+### 05/04/23
-- [ ] Photos are in another path with 'GET' _uploads/photos/<filename>.
+- [ ] Software architecture
-- [ ] Photos are not directly linked to the 'products' -> I don't think we want to.